 Corporate income tax indicators

-- Alberta corporate income tax for corporations with a permanent establishment in Alberta, including Alberta deductions and credits such as the Alberta small business deduction, Alberta foreign investment income tax credit, Alberta political contributions tax credit and scientific research and experimental development (SR&ED) tax credit.
+- Alberta corporate income tax for corporations with a permanent establishment in Alberta, including Alberta deductions and credits such as the Alberta small business deduction, Alberta foreign investment income tax credit and Alberta political contributions tax credit.

 - Insurance premiums tax payable by insurers carrying on the business of insurance in Alberta.

 The following indicators provide a snapshot of TRA’s 2021-22 fiscal year with respect to the administration of ACTA.

 Of CIT returns filed, percentage filed on time

 |Of CIT returns filed, percentage of returns filed on time - TARGET||Of CIT returns filed, percentage of returns filed on time - RESULT|

 TRA offers Alberta corporate income tax filers the option of filing returns in electronic format.
 See more information about Net file.